zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/17-create-compartment2.png " ")

-3. Once the compartment is created, click on the name of the compartment and then click on '`copy` to copy the OCID.
+3. Once the compartment is created, click the name of the compartment and then click **Copy** to copy the OCID.

   ![](images/19-compartment-name-ocid.png " ")